RemusDB/DemoClients/SNS/01-decision making.md

 ####### Option Feedback

 <p>Not quite.
-Predicting the traffic sources would be an example of making predictions.</p>
+Predicting the future current account split would be an example of making predictions.</p>

 ###### Option #2